interstar/Neh-Thalggu/README.md

 3. **Code Generation Workflow**
    - Get header code first
-   - Generate individual class/component code
+   - Generate code from the DSL snippet using the compile tool
    - Combine header and generated code appropriately
    - Add any necessary "glue" code (like the main class in our example)
+   - pass the final file back to the "eyeball" tool of MCP server for extra linting and diagnostics

 4. **Error Handling**
    - Check `success` field in responses